New Mexico EBT Deposit Schedule for 2025

 You are a migrant or seasonal farm-worker household with $100 or less in liquid resources.

-Note your application date, as the card must be loaded no later than the seventh calendar day after.
-If you don’t have a card, ask when and where to pick it up.
+Note the date you filed your application.
+Your benefits must be loaded no later than the seventh calendar day after that date.
+If you do not have a card, ask when and where you can pick one up.

-Report these changes online, by phone, or in writing to your ISD office, which must act on the report within 10 working days.
-If the change adds a new member or lowers your counted income by at least $50, ask for a “supplement.”
-This allows the larger allotment to post this month instead of waiting for the next cycle.
+If the change adds a new household member or lowers your counted income by $50 or more, ask for a “supplement.”
+This allows the larger allotment to post this month instead of waiting for the next regular EBT deposit dates.

-You can stretch your meals without touching your SNAP funds by using no-cost USDA food boxes.
-These 25-35 lb boxes are free and do not reduce future EBT benefits.
+You can stretch your meals by using no-cost food from The Emergency Food Assistance Program (TEFAP).
+These USDA food boxes are free and do not reduce your future EBT benefits, regardless of your SNAP payment dates.

-Use the New Mexico TEFAP map to find pantry dates in your county, then call 800-648-7167 for final confirmation.
-The only paperwork is a brief income form.
+Open the New Mexico TEFAP map and choose your county to see pantry dates, then call 800-648-7167 for final confirmation.
+The only paperwork is a brief income form, and the 25-35 lb box you carry out is free.

+This food can be a great help before the next SNAP deposit dates.
 If the nearest site is full, call 211 or visit Roadrunner Food Bank’s statewide locator for the next mobile pantry.
-Many trucks visit rural communities, and you can have a proxy pick up food for you if transportation is a barrier.
+Many trucks visit rural communities monthly and allow a proxy to pick up food for you if transportation is a barrier.

 Track Your EBT Balance and Earn Cashback with Benny

-The Benny app helps you track your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.
-To get started, link your EBT card to the app.
-After you make a purchase, scan your receipt with Benny to receive cashback on SNAP-eligible items.
+Benny is a free app that helps you follow your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, and Kroger.
+To start, link your EBT card.
+After a purchase, scan your receipt with Benny to receive cashback on SNAP-eligible items.
+This can help your benefits last until the next New Mexico SNAP payment dates.